teunmooij/github-versioned-release/README.md

 # Github Versioned Release

-Github action for creating versioned github releases.
+Github action for creating versioned github releases containing only the files you want.

 The action is typically used on the `release` event and follows the following process:

 - Creates a release commit containing the specified files
-- Moves the releae tag to the release commit
+- Moves the release tag to the release commit
 - Moves the major and minor version tags to the release commit (if not draft or pre-release)

 ## Usage